DynoDistro/prohairesis/content/posts/my-first-post.md

 ## 7 · Details / Summary

 <details>
-<summary>Click for a mini-rant on external validation 🙃</summary>
+<summary>Click for a mini‑rant on external validation 🙃</summary>

-Because **other people’s praise** is outside our control, basing self-worth on it guarantees misery.
+Because **other people’s praise** is outside our control, basing self‑worth on it guarantees misery.
 Epictetus compares that to *hanging your happiness on a dove’s foot*—sooner or later it flies off.

 </details>